RobertAndion/Discord_Music_Bot/README.md

 'client.load_extension('welcome')' This is the command that loads in the Cog.
 You must also delete line 8 and 9 from bot.py to remove discord intents if you do not want to use welcome functions.

-### All the functions in fileRead are used by commands and require no command to use.
+### All the functions in fileRead are used by commands and require no command to use (Helper functions).

 Robert A -USF Computer Science

 Todo/Possible adds in the future:
-Add a timer to the pause command.
-Done.
 Add the option to customize the message and role given through discord commands.
 Future update coming.
-Add the option to restart the bot and lavalink from commands through discord.
-Done.
+Custom shuffle function where the queue shows the future results is a possibility, hard shuffle? leaving the regular shuffle and unshuffle intact?
+Possible future update.